MichaelZelensky/automated-book-publish/readme.md

 # Continuous Book Publishing

 _If you are a human, no need to read this.
-Just copy-paste [this file code](https://github.com/MichaelZelensky/automated-book-publish/blob/master/readme.md?plain=1) into your LLM and ask for step-by-step instructions or explanation_
+Just copy-paste [this AI-friendly version](https://github.com/MichaelZelensky/automated-book-publish/blob/master/readme.md?plain=1) into your LLM and ask for step-by-step instructions or explanation_

 ---